hawley-jeffrey-bah/payment-accuracy/website/pages/agencies/OSC.md

   spending outside of those categories is very minimal, and as such, improper payments are negligible at best in any given fiscal year.
 detail_pcp12_1: null
+detail_pcp14: OSC does not have an OIG, as it is a small, independent federal agency.
+Any issues discovered by our standard independent financial auditors are addressed in a timely manner, and OSC has not had any recommendations to improve the prevention and reduction of improper payments.
 detail_raa8: null
 detail_raa9: null
 layout: agency-specific